ivanqiu819/F3BE/README.md

 # Animal_pose_GUI
 ## Environment Setup
 This project requires three separate Python virtual environments to function correctly.
-We have tested the code on Ubuntu 22.04 with RTX 4080.
+We have tested the code on Ubuntu 22.04 with RTX 4080，intallation time for each model is estimated to be 30 minutes.
  Please follow the steps below to set up each environment.

 1. **Foundation Stereo Environment**: